pyomeca/bioptim/README.md

 - RECTANGLE: The integral is approximated by a rectangle rule (Left Riemann sum)
 - TRAPEZOIDAL: The integral is approximated by a trapezoidal rule using the state at the begin of the next interval
 - TRUE_TRAPEZOIDAL: The integral is approximated by a trapezoidal rule using the state at the end of the current interval
+-
-### Enum: Transcription
+### Enum: RigidBodyDynamics
 The type of transcription of any dynamics (e.g. rigidbody_dynamics or soft_contact_dynamics)
-- EXPLICIT: dynamics is handled explicitly
+- ODE: dynamics is handled explicitly in the continuity constraint of the ordinary differential equation of the Direct Multiple Shooting approach
+- DAE_INVERSE_DYNAMICS: it adds an extra control *qddot* to respect inverse dynamics on nodes, this is a DAE-constrained OCP
+- DAE_FORWARD_DYNAMICS: it adds an extra control *qddot* to respect forward dynamics on nodes, this is a DAE-constrained OCP
+- DAE_INVERSE_DYNAMICS_JERK: it adds an extra control *qdddot* and an extra state *qddot* to respect inverse dynamics on nodes, this is a DAE-constrained OCP
-- SEMI-EXPLICIT: for rigidbody dynamics an extra control *qddot* is added and is ensured to respect forward dynamics on nodes (only for rigidbody_dynamics)
+- DAE_FORWARD_DYNAMICS_JERK: it adds an extra control *qdddot* and an extra state *qddot* to respect forward dynamics on nodes, this is a DAE-constrained OCP

+### Enum: SoftContactDynamics
+The type of transcription of any dynamics (e.g. rigidbody_dynamics or soft_contact_dynamics)
+- ODE: soft contacts dynamics is handled explicitly
-- IMPLICIT: for rigidbody dynamics an extra control *qddot* is added and is ensured to respect inverse dynamics on nodes, for soft_contact_dynamics an extra control *fext* is added and it ensures to respect soft contact_ ynamics on nodes.
+- CONSTRAINT: an extra control *fext* is added and it ensures to respect soft contact_dynamics on nodes through a constraint.

 # Examples
 In this section, you will find the description of all the examples implemented with bioptim.
 They are ordered in